aminroosta/article-react-native-art-svg/README.md

 - ...
 - `z` close the path

-Take a moment and think about what will happen to these numbers if you scale the svg file to be `20 x 20` instead of `10 x 10`?
+Please take a moment and think about what will happen to these numbers if when scale the svg file `2X` (e.g to be `20 x 20` instead of `10 x 10`)?

+I have actually done it manually in sketch and exported it, here is the output for both sizes.

 - d for 10 x 10 = `M4 4V0h2v4h4v2H6v4H4V6H0V4h4z`
 - d for 20 x 20 = `M8 8V0h4v8h8v4H12v8H8V12H0V8h8z`

-As you might have already guessed they double in value, let's fix our `PlusIcon` component to take advantage of this fact.
+As you might have already guessed all numbers are multiplied by a factor of `2`.

+We will take advantage of this fact to fix our `PlusIcon` component.

 ```javascript
 class PlusIcon extends React.Component {